 Practice Point 3.4.1: Algorithm for the treatment of patients with MN and initial relapse after therapy (Figure 34)

 Figure 34.
 Management of initial relapse after therapy in MN.

 Repeated courses of cyclophosphamide should be avoided, given its cumulative toxicity.
-In patients with relapse after CNI treatment, standard treatment would be recommended (Practice point 3.3.1).

 Practice Point 3.4.2: Algorithm for management of patients with treatment-resistant MN (Figure 35)